anyaevostinar/anyaevostinar.github.io/classes/208-f25/exam2.md

 New:
 * NR2: Negating a binary value with 2's complement
 * OP3: Identify when overflow will occur in addition
-* OP6-AD: Resize an integer value to a larger size (signed or unsigned)
+* OP6-AD: Resize a value to a larger size (signed or unsigned)

 * AI1: Interpret operands with constants, registers, and basic memory lookups
 * AI2: Interpret a basic arithmetic instruction